superterran/mach/README.md

 ## Installation

 Mach is a simple command-line tool and only one executable.

-You can grab it from the [releases](https://github.com/superterran/mach/releases/) page, and use it as-is.
-It can be copied to a working directory, even commited, and invoked directly i.e. `bin/mach`, or installed to a PATH and used globally i.e. `cp ~/Downloads/mach /usr/local/bin/mach && chmod +x /usr/local/bin/mach`.
-Perhaps one day it'll be a homebrew tap.
+* You can grab it from the [releases](https://github.com/superterran/mach/releases/) page, and use it as-is.
+    * It can be copied to a working directory, even commited, and invoked directly i.e. `bin/mach`
+    * It can also be installed to a PATH and used globally i.e. `cp ~/Downloads/mach /usr/local/bin/mach && chmod +x /usr/local/bin/mach`.

 You can also use the bundled Makefile to install it manually: